-DG86D2 This is the name of the HEX file that was downloaded to the SDI Time Code Master.

-This is the actual firmware revision for the SDI Time Code Master.
+- DG86D2 This is the name of the HEX file that was downloaded to the SDI Time Code Master. - R040109 This is the actual firmware revision for the SDI Time Code Master.
 If the first character is a 'U' instead of an 'R' then the SDI Time Code Master contains unreleased beta firmware.
-(Evertz does not ship unreleased SDI Time Code Master firmware. except
+(Evertz does not ship unreleased SDI Time Code Master firmware, except where customers have requested special features.)

 5.4.
-UPGLOADING NEW FONTS
+UPLOADING NEW FONTS